Jon Kent (DC Comics): DC Rebirth

-Jon in his Superboy outfit, art by Jorge Jimenez.
+Jon as a child, in his Superboy outfit.
+Art by Jorge Jimenez.

 In June 2016, DC Comics relaunched its entire line of comic books series with DC Rebirth.
 DC once again re-established the Post-Crisis Superman as the Superman in DC Comics, along with his wife, Lois Lane, and their son Jonathan.

 In the "Son of Superman" story arc, the Kent family relocate from California to a farm in Hamilton County.
 At the farm, Jon tries to save the family cat from a hawk but accidentally kills both animals.
 Clark decides to take Jon on a mission.
 Arriving in the Arctic together with his father's encouragement, Jon successfully helps Superman rescue a submarine attacked by an Enteroctopus.
 Afterward, father and son have a long conversation about superhero responsibilities and that soon Jon will have to embrace the superhero mantle himself.

 Back at home, Jon falls off a tree and becomes unconscious.
 Clark and Lois decide to take him to the Fortress of Solitude.
 At the Fortress, the Kent family is met by the Eradicator, who informs Superman that he is one of a series of robots created by General Zod to seek out and arrest Kryptonian criminals, extract their life force and transfer them to a Phantom Zone projector, where they will await trial with their bodies placed in cryo-chambers.
 The Eradicator witnessed the destruction of Krypton.
 Part of his protocol is finding Kryptonian survivors; he eventually found Superman in the Earth solar system, including his son.
 The Eradicator tells Superman he can rebuild Krypton, but because his son is half human, his human genome will have to be eradicated for Krypton to stay true and pure.
 He attempts to ingest Jon, and Superman fights the Eradicator.
 After some reassurance from his mother (that he has the best of both worlds and has the ability to do great things), Jon joins his father in the fight against the Eradicator.
 With the combined forces of Superman and son, the Eradicator's outer shell is shattered, releasing the Kryptonian souls he has captured and causing a massive explosion in the Fortress.